Gemma Collins: 2022–present: Self-Harm & Me, The GC's Big Night Out and Chicago

 In February 2022, Collins fronted a documentary on Channel 4 titled Gemma Collins: Self-Harm & Me.
 The documentary followed Collins as she opened up for the first time about her personal relationship with self-harm and saw her speak to experts as they investigated what was behind the rise in cases of self-harm in the United Kingdom.
-It received positive reviews and Collins was accredited for raising the subject of self-harm and for showing audiences a different side to her.
+It received positive reviews and Collins was credited for raising the subject of self-harm and for showing audiences a different side to her.
 It was subsequently nominated within the Authored Documentary category at the 27th National Television Awards.
 Collins said she was "blown away" by the nomination, reflecting that "it was the scariest thing to be so honest with [herself], however the response [she] got from the show was totally overwhelming.

 In April 2022, Collins embarked on her first live theatre tour, titled The GC's Big Night Out.
 Performing in venues across the UK, the seven-date tour was announced on 19 April 2021 and tickets went on sale on 23 April.
 The tour was originally scheduled to take place between 15–24 October 2021 but was postponed due to logistical issues surrounding the COVID-19 pandemic.
 The tour began in Manchester on 5 April 2022 and Collins was joined by Stephen Bailey who assumed the role of presenter.
 The show featured Collins singing, looking back at her life and career and being interviewed by Bailey before taking questions from the audience.
 She performed in Glasgow, Southampton, London, Birmingham and Cardiff before the tour concluded in Newcastle on 14 April.